top of page

 Triangles

-Triangles are a very interesting compositional element in visual arts.
+Triangles are a very interesting compositional element in visual arts and any shot.
 You can experiment by trying to find them in important photographs and paintings and you will see that there are more of them out there than you might have imagined.
-Triangles are not only an element that creates beauty in a photograph but might also help create a hierarchy, providing an order in which the eye will navigate across the image.
-A triangle can be formed not only by defined lines but can also be implied by different forms in the image or directions in which the persons in the photograph are looking to.
-Triangle is a very basic shape embedded in our brain, so our mind is looking for it and can complete the shape even when parts of it are missing.
+Triangles are not only an element that creates beauty in photographic composition but might also help create a hierarchy, providing an order in which the eye will navigate across the image.
+A triangle can be formed not only by defined lines but can also be implied by different forms in the image or directions in which the persons in the photograph are looking.
+A triangle is a very basic shape embedded in our brain, so our mind is looking for it and can complete the shape even when parts of it are missing.

 Triangles in photography - I bet you can find more!